Close Menu

 When you hire an attorney, you want one you can trust.
 You can trust the lawyers and staff at Cannon Disability Law.
 With our team approach and our years of experience, you can trust us to fight for your benefits.
 We will also make sure to get the most from your benefits, including workers’ compensation benefits.
 Give us a call.
 Put our experience to work for you.
 You can also contact Cannon Disability Law online.

-If you want to learn more about the representatives at Cannon Disability Law you can go to our About Us page.
+If you want to learn more about the lawyers and staff at our law firm you can go to our About Us page.
 For example, Andria Summers can help you with your Medicare plan.
 She has also won thousands of SSD and SSI cases.
-Dianna Cannon has been representing disability claimants for thirty years.
+Dianna Cannon has been helping her clients win SSD benefits for thirty years.
 Brett Bunkall also has significant experience helping people obtain their SSI and SSD benefits.
 We are experts.
 You can trust us to help you receive SSD and SSI benefits.

 If you have a workers’ compensation claim or Social Security Disability case, you should hire an attorney.
 An attorney can help you with your Social Security benefits case.
 In order to hire Cannon Disability, all you need to do is call or contact us.
 We offer a free review of your case.
 And, it doesn’t cost anything to call us.